Our Future Path! A plan for a better world!

 Work

-By working, a student gets an opportunity to learn a number of things that they would not get from academics alone.
+By working, a student gets an opportunity to learn many things that they would not get from academics alone.
 First, they would be able to learn about work ethics.
 They can also get an appreciation for the worth of a good education.
 Although these early jobs may not pay that much, they could be used to help teach the students a little about money management with what money they do earn.
-They would also get some needed work experience for when they do go out to get a job on their own.
+They would also get some work experience they might need for when they do go out to get a job on their own.

-If a student was required to do a certain minimum amount of work as part of their education, then the school could get by with paying little or nothing for this work.
+If a student was required to do a certain minimum amount of work as part of their education, then the school could get by paying little or nothing for some of this work.
 This would help the school to keep down their costs.
-With the savings, the school could devote more of their budget towards more important academic and extracurricular activities.
+With the savings, the school could devote more of their budget towards other important academic and extracurricular activities.

-In later years, students could get other jobs out in the real world where they could earn more and get a wider range of work experience.
-Some of their extra earning could be saved for college or trade school.
-Some additional work experience could also help a student decide on a future carrier or profession.
+In later years, students could get other jobs out in the "real" world where they could earn more and get a wider range of work experience.
+Some of their extra earnings could be saved for college or trade school.
+Some of this work experience could also help a student decide on a future career or profession.

 Independent Study